 The Måbødalen Valley and Vøringsfossen Waterfall are two tourist attractions visible from the road.
 You can drive to the view points and see the Vøringsfossen Waterfall from above.
 Park the car at the parking lot on the south side of Fossli Hotel.
 A new viewing platform and a viewing bridge above the Vøringsfossen Waterfall has been constructed in conjunction with the Hardangervidda National Tourist Route.
 There is a short walk to both of those viewpoints from the parking lot.

-Season: June – September, depending on temperature and snow.
-NOTE!
-You should never walk on the viewing platforms and the bridge if there are snow and ice, this is not safe!
+SEASON – June – September, depending on temperature and snow.
+NOTE – You should never walk on the viewing platforms and the bridge if there are snow and ice, this is not safe!

 The Hardangerfjord area, the orchard of Norway, is known for Summer Skiing at Folgefonna Glacier and a spectacular fruit tree blossoming in spring.
 Drive in the Hardanger area and see the Vøringsfossen Waterfall and all the other great waterfalls.
-Hike the famous Trolltunga Hike or the Queens Panoramic Trail in the area between Odda, Lofthus and Kinsarvik.
+Hike the famous Trolltunga Hike or Dronningstien (the Queens Panoramic Trail) in the area around Sørfjorden.
 Lake Bondhusvatnet and Bondhusbreen Glacier was one of the first places the English tourists visited when they discovered Norway in the mid 1800´s.
 Join a Fjord Cruise on the Hardangerfjord which is located in the county of Vestland, near Bergen, in the middle of Western Norway.